img 6430

 Dedication

-This Pioneer PL-L1000 repair and article, are dedicated to my lovely customer Brian, who recently suffered a devastating family loss.
+This Pioneer PL-L1000 turntable repair and article are dedicated to my lovely customer, Brian, who recently suffered a devastating family loss.
 I won’t go into details here as it’s not my place to do so, but I’d ask that we all send Brian and his wife and family solidarity, love and best wishes.
 You are also welcome to leave Brian a comment below.
-I know he will see and enjoy them!
+I know he will see and appreciate them!

 Pioneer PL-L1000